YSW0/Game-Development-Project/README.md

 2. How NPC move around.
 ----------------------------------------------------------------------------------------------------
 Second Week Update:
-Game Plot: Story of vampires from transovania, inspired by the book "Dracula"
+Game Plot: Story of vampires from transylvania, inspired by the book "Dracula"

 Background: The main character is a man and he was invited to send documents for Count Dracula at Transylvania, which is some documents explainning a real estate purchase.